Nitra: Before the 5th century

 The oldest archaeological findings in Nitra are dated to around 25,000-30,000 years ago.
 The locality has been inhabited in all historical periods in the last 5,000-7,000 years.
-Several European archaeological cultures and groups were named after important archaeological discoveries in Nitra or near surroundings - Nitra culture, Brodzany-Nitra group or Lužianky group of Lengyel culture.
+Several European archaeological cultures and groups were named after important archaeological discoveries in Nitra or its near surroundings - Nitra culture, Brodzany-Nitra group, or Lužianky group of Lengyel culture.